 When bibimbap meets avocado

 If you are adventurous, yet intolerant of spicy food, I have some suggestion for you: Ancho chili.
 In this recipe, I use Ancho chili powder and avocado to add a small dose of Mexican flavors to the traditional bibimbap.
-Seemingly small changes can bring fresh excitement to things that are too familiar to us, expanding our horizon or helping us discover something new.
+Seemingly small changes can bring fresh excitement to things that are all too familiar to us, helping us discover something new.

 Pairing the Ancho chili and avocado has turned out to be a happy marriage in terms of their boosted flavors and nutritional profiles.
 Due to the mild spiciness of this "Mexicanized" bibimbap, kids may enjoy this dish more than traditional bibimbap.

 Do you wonder whether this dish tastes as great as its nutritional value?
 No need to guess.
-Shall we begin?
+Let's find out.

 Ingredients for 4-6 servings

 Half a sweet onion (thinly sliced)